 a profound commitment to the welfare and rights of the individual.

-Nominees should be members of the teaching community, the student body, or the classified or university staff whose achievements reflect superior performance in their normal work or scholarship and notable participation in humanitarian activities.
+Nominees should be members of the faculty, the student body, or staff whose achievements reflect superior performance in their normal work or scholarship and notable participation in humanitarian activities.

-The nomination packet is limited to 25 pages (including the cover letter) and must include a current résumé and at least three supporting letters.
+The nomination packet is limited to 22 pages (including nomination cover letter) and must include the nominee’s current résumé and at least three supporting letters.
 Cover letters should address all the award criteria, especially service performed outside of the normal course of the nominee’s duties.
 The selection committee is composed of faculty, staff, and students from all campuses and makes its collective decision based solely on the materials provided by the nominator.
 It is the nominator’s responsibility to ensure that these requirements are met.
 Self-nominations are not allowed.